 Pittsburgh Steelers’ Super Bowl Quarterback Ben Roethlisberger Announces Baltimore Area K-9 Grant

-Pittsburgh, PA – Today, Pittsburgh Steelers’ Super Bowl Quarterback and Findlay, OH native, Ben Roethlisberger, announced the seventh grant of the 2012-13 season from the Ben Roethlisberger Foundation at The Giving Back Fund.
-The Foundation will be distributing a grant to the Baltimore Police Department where the Steelers will play the Ravens Sunday, December 2.
+Pittsburgh, PA – Today, Pittsburgh Steelers’ Super Bowl Quarterback and Findlay, OH native, Ben Roethlisberger, announced the seventh grant of the 2013-14 season from the Ben Roethlisberger Foundation at The Giving Back Fund.
+The Foundation will be distributing a grant to the Hagerstown Fire Department near Baltimore where the Steelers will play the Ravens on Thursday, November 28.

-During the 2012-13 NFL season, The Ben Roethlisberger Foundation is distributing grants to K-9 units of police and fire departments in the cities and surrounding communities of each regular season away game for the Steelers.
-The Foundation will also distribute several grants to the Pittsburgh area and will consider grants to any two non-NFL market cities in the United States if the Steelers make the playoffs.
+During the 2013-14 NFL season, The Ben Roethlisberger Foundation will be distributing grants to K-9 units of police and fire departments in the cities and surrounding communities of each regular season away game for the Steelers.
+The Foundation will also distribute several grants to the Pittsburgh area and will consider a grant to a non-NFL market city in the United States for each playoff game in which the Steelers compete.
 The Ben Roethlisberger Foundation invited police and fire departments across the country to submit proposals detailing their needs.

-This marks the sixth season that the Ben Roethlisberger Foundation has distributed grants to K-9 units.
-The mission of the Ben Roethlisberger Foundation is to support K-9 units of police and fire departments throughout the United States with a particular emphasis on support for service dogs in Pittsburgh, PA and to support other charitable organizations, such as the Make-A-Wish Foundation.
+This marks the seventh season that the Ben Roethlisberger Foundation has distributed grants to K-9 units.
+The mission of the Ben Roethlisberger Foundation is to support K-9 units of police and fire departments throughout the United States with a particular emphasis on support for service dogs in Pittsburgh, PA.
+Roethlisberger and the Foundation also strive to support Make-A-Wish.

 In commenting on why the mission of the foundation is so important to him, Roethlisberger said, “We’re very fortunate to be in the position that we are able to help these K-9 units.
 The work that is performed by the dogs and their handlers as well as the bond that is formed is incredible.
 We’re just thrilled to do our small part.”